There are plenty of waterbodies in West Bengal

 there onto the chartered streamer or launch

 named MV Sundari.

 As we boarded the MV Sundari we were greeted with a hot cup of tea and snacks.
 The vessel steamed off and soon reached the midstream of the Bidyadhari River.
 What a sight all around!
-The banks were full of sundari trees and that is how the Sunderbans coined/earned its name.
+The banks were full of sundari trees and that is how the Sunderbans coined its name.
 We saw plenty of cranes and storks and many other fishing birds with long beaks.
 There were several inlets or creeks all around us.
 There were a couple of small boats hovering at the mouth of the creeks.
-We wanted to go in those directions but the captain refused us permission for fear of tigers.
+We wanted to go in those directions but the captain resisted us for fear of tigers.
 The Sunderbans is famous for its tigers and crocodiles.
 I was wondering if we would be lucky to see one during this trip.

 The reactions were divided on board the streamer.
 Some were delighted to have witnessed from close proximity such a live instance of a tiger stalking and escaping with the kill.
 The others were all too scared to continue the joy ride.
 We chose the middle path and stayed inside the chambers downstairs.
 I was excited to have witnessed such an ordeal but at the same time I was frightened.
 However I enjoyed the trip.